JaminMartin/pyet-mc/README.md

 ```
 Are you sure you want to delete all the cache files?
 [Y/N]?
 ```
 You can also specify a file of a given simulation configuration, as was done above.
-In the event you may have made a mistake and forgot to change a .cif file etc. It happens to the best of us...
+In the event, you may have made a mistake and forgot to change a .cif file etc. It happens to the best of us...

 If you want to know the status of your cache, you can also use the cache list to get the details, including file names and sizes.
 Like cache_clear(), a simple command is all you need!